vijayrajpanchall/matic-docs/docs/home/new-to-polygon.md

 ## Polygon solutions

 ### POS
-POS is a Proof-of-Stake scaling solution for Ethereum-based public blockchain network, which enables the use of sidechains.
+POS is a Proof-of-Stake scaling solution for Ethereum-based public blockchain network, enabling the ability to create dApps that can appeal to the general public while maintaining the power of decentralization.
 As POS offers low gas fees and fast TPS, this solution is ideal for creating decentralized services, applications and finance.
 It also supports the creation and issue of non-fungible tokens (NFTs) and game development.

 Codebase: https://github.com/0xPolygon, https://github.com/maticnetwork